dy/spect/README.md

 ### A simple aspect

 The basic tool of _spect_ is `html` effect.
-It acts similar to hyperscript, but deploys html instantly to the aspected element:
+It acts as hyperscript, deploying html instantly to the aspected element:

 ```js